saharbagheri/DADAcore16S_single-read/README.md

 At the end of the workflow, we generate two versions of taxonomy annotation files, allowing users to choose the format that best fits their downstream analysis:

-dada2_all_databases_merged.csv Contains taxonomic annotations from all databases side by side (e.g., GTDB, SILVA, RDP, URE), without combining or prioritizing them.
+dada2_all_databases_merged.csv Contains taxonomic annotations from all databases side by side (e.g., GTDB, SILVA, RDP, field-specific (e.g. URE)), without combining or prioritizing them.
 This file is useful for users who want to compare database outputs directly.

-vsearch_dada2_merged.tsv Provides a single, merged annotation per ASV by combining VSEARCH and DADA2 results from two main databases: the GTDB reference database and a field-specific database ( here URE).
+vsearch_dada2_merged.tsv Provides a single, merged annotation per ASV by combining VSEARCH and DADA2 results from two main databases: the GTDB reference database and a field-specific database (here URE).

 <br>